erfangc/HighchartsDirective/README.md

 Complete control of the underlying `Highcharts.Chart` or `Highcharts.StockChart` object can be achieved by retrieving the underlying chart object using `getChart()` method on the `config` object passed during directive construction.

+# Development TODOs

+  - Instead of polling, use a less resource intensive and safer way to trigger resize events [Currently using the following approach](https://github.com/cowboy/jquery-resize/)

 # Install & Example Usage

 `bower install highcharts-directive`